Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical

-Let us define a two-dimensional domain in the $(y,z)$ plane.
+We defined a two-dimensional domain in the $(y,z)$ plane.
 This domain is discretized in $N \times M = 100 \times 100$ grid cells.
 Each grid cell is considered to be squared $h_y = h_z =h$ with a length of $h=10^6$~cm.
 In this domain, we prescribe the following components for the magnetic and velocity fields at instant $t_0$: